-- Symbolize the PotentialLandingSafe layer as you like or leave it as is. tep 6: Eliminate areas outside of the landing ellipse In the Catalog pane, navigate to the JezeroNili geodatabase in the Chapter1 folder, and in the MappingData dataset find the LandingEllipse feature class I. Drag and ○ In the Catalog pane, navigate to the JezeroNili geodatabase ☐ in the Chapter1 folder, drop it into the View pane to add it to the Map. - In the Geoprocessing pane, find and open Intersect (Analysis Tools).
+- O In the Catalog pane, navigate to the JezeroNili geodatabase ☐ in the Chapter1 folder, and in the MappingData dataset ☐ find the LandingEllipse feature class ☐.
+Drag and drop it into the View pane to add it to the Map. - O In the Geoprocessing pane, find and open Intersect (Analysis Tools).
 Select the LandingEllipse and PotentialLandingSafe layers for Input Features.
 Name the Output Feature Class PotentialLandingAreas.
 Click Run.
 Turn off the LandingEllipse and PotentialLandingSafe layers. - Symbolize the new layer as you like.